Open Source Initiative: History

+Maffulli stepped down in September 2025.
+Deborah Bryant is serving as interim executive director.

+Controversy

+In October 2009, the OSI lost its corporate status, having been suspended by the state of California for failing to submit paperwork on time.

 In January 2020, founder Bruce Perens left OSI over controversy regarding a new license (the Cryptographic Autonomy License), which had been proposed for the OSI's approval.
 Later, in August 2020, Perens elaborated on his concerns: "We created a tower of babel of licenses.
 We did not design-in license compliance, and we have a tremendous noncompliance problem that isn't getting better.
 We can't afford to sue our copyright infringers."

-Eric S. Raymond, another co-founder of the OSI, was later banned from the OSI mailing list in March 2020.